Skip to main content

 }

-• For in_progress, completed, or cancelled:
+• status: in_queue, in_progress, completed, or cancelled

 GET /prod/v1/deployments/{deployment_id}/requests/{request_id}/result

-Request Example
+Request example

 curl --request GET \